nksz6/nksz6/README.md

 Learning the web framework Angular.

-Depending on the job market when I graduate, I am considering military service or pursuing a masters.

 <!--
 **nksz6/nksz6* is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.